emmajanedrews/base-template/_drafts/how-can-you-help-your-employees-save-for-retirement.md

 The economic definition of inflation, in layman’s terms, is too much money chasing too few goods.
 Inflation erodes your purchasing power over the years, so you need your income and your savings growing to adjust for a higher cost of living.

 This is where what’s called the “Rule of 72” comes into play.
 The Rule of 72 is a shortcut to figuring out how fast your money will be eroded by inflation.
-The Rule of 72 helps you figure out how long until you rincome erodes in half.
+The Rule of 72 helps you figure out how long until your income erodes in half.

 As an example, if inflation rates are at 3%, you’ll take the number 72 and divide it by 3, giving you 24.
 Therefore, it would take 24 years for $50,000 of purchasing power to erode to $25,000.